 Anthony Rapp says Kevin Spacey made sexual advance toward him when he was 14

-“Star Trek: Discovery” and “Rent” actor Anthony Rapp said in a report Sunday night that he was 14 years old when actor Kevin Spacey made a sexual advance toward him, the latest in a wave of sexual abuse accusations across Hollywood.
+Kevin Spacey apologized early Monday after “Star Trek: Discovery” and “Rent” actor Anthony Rapp said Sunday night Spacey made a sexual advance toward him when he was 14, the latest in a wave of sexual abuse accusations across Hollywood.

 Rapp told Buzzfeed News that in 1986, Spacey, a fellow Broadway actor at the time, invited Rapp to his apartment for a party.
 Later in the evening, Spacey, then 26, allegedly “picked Rapp up, placed him on his bed, and climbed on top of him, making a sexual advance,” according to the report.